zhigang/kafka-consumer/README.md

 # Kafka Consumer

-Api extensions for [Sarama](https://github.com/Shopify/sarama), the Go client library for Apache Kafka 0.9 (and later).
+Api extensions for [Sarama](https://github.com/Shopify/sarama), Sarama is an MIT-licensed Go client library for Apache Kafka version 0.8 (and later).

 ## More Documentation